RTEMS/rtems-docs/c_user/pci_library.rst

 On systems where a peripheral PCI device needs to access other PCI devices than the host the peripheral configuration approach may be handy.
-Most PCI devices answers on the PCI host’s requests and start DMA accesses into the Hosts memory, however in some complex systems PCI devices may want to access other devices on the same bus or at another PCI bus.
+Most PCI devices answers on the PCI host's requests and start DMA accesses into the Hosts memory, however in some complex systems PCI devices may want to access other devices on the same bus or at another PCI bus.